dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

 Data security
 -------------

 Omnia does not store data.
-The passwords Omnia accepts as input to configure the third party tools are encrypted using Ansible Vault.
+The passwords Omnia accepts as input to configure the third party tools are validated and then encrypted using Ansible Vault.

 For more information on the passwords used by Omnia, see Login Security Settings.